kubernetes/enhancements/keps/sig-windows/1981-windows-privileged-container-support/README.md

 - There will be no `chroot` equivalent.

 - Note: Behavior of volume mounts will differ between the alpha/beta (old) implementation of this feature and the stable (new) implementation.
 Designing/testing/validation of an acceptable solution for handling volume mounts w.r.t. `hostProcess` containers was a primary reason for keeping the featuer in `beta`.
+(Previous behavior volume mount behavior can be viewed [here](https://github.com/kubernetes/enhancements/blob/cc4052fa88508fcbb20b978b8c181d06acf734b1/keps/sig-windows/1981-windows-privileged-container-support/README.md#container-mounts))
 A recording of the behaviors differces from a SIG-Windows community meeting can be found [here](https://youtu.be/8GeZKXgvkdY?t=309).
   - Also note -  In the recording it was mentioned that this functionally might not be supported on WS2019.
 This functionality will be avaible in WS2019 but will require an OS patch (ETA: July 2022).
+- Containerd v1.7+ will be required for new volume mount behavior.

 #### Container Images